swaywm/wlroots-rs/how-to-make-a-wayland-compositor/src/hello_world_output.md

 <sup>2</sup> In most Linux distributions this utility is packaged along with weston, the reference Wayland compositor.

-<sup>3</sup> What a shell adds to a `wl_surface` is _context_.
+<sup>3</sup> Usually a surface is wrapped in a shell.
+What a shell adds to a `wl_surface` is _context_.
 Without the proper context a compositor doesn't know if the surface it was just handed by the client is a standalone window, a popup, a background, a status bar, or a cursor to be rendered.
 All of them need to be handled differently and they are all handled using a dedicated wayland "shell" or a specialized non-shell protocol.

 <sup>4</sup> It has to be surface level because clients doesn't know about anything but the content it renders.